DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 new historiographical and archival practices aiming for greater inclusivity.
-A milestone in this development was the emergence of oral history as a method to capture histories that were nowhere preserved in the form of written record and often linked to the experiences of people without cultural capital who figured only in criminal and medical records.[^03Chapter1_22] The ‘right to (the) archive’ has also been taken literally.
+A milestone in this development was the emergence of oral history as a method to capture histories that were nowhere preserved in the form of written records and often linked to the experiences of people without cultural capital who figured only in criminal and medical records.[^03Chapter1_22] The ‘right to (the) archive’ has also been taken literally.
 Archives have been extending the scope of their collecting